marktsuchida/ssstr/README.md

 In addition, when built with `SSSTR_EXTRA_DEBUG` defined, the portion of a string extended by `ss8_set_len()` or `ss8_grow_len()` is filled with `'~'`, and the right-hand-side of `ss8_move()` or `ss8_init_move()` is set to the string `"!!!
-MOVED OUT SS8STR !!!"`.
+MOVED-FROM SS8STR !!!"`.
 These behaviors are intended to increase the likelihood of spotting bugs due to erroneous access to indeterminate data.

 ### Customizing error handling